cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 <><>pull image of an ISS timeline<><>

-The structure of modern ISS timelines closely resemble early Gemini and Apollo timelines.
+The structure of modern ISS timelines closely resembles early Gemini and Apollo timelines.
 High-level outlines describe broad phases of the mission and low-level procedures provide minute-by-minute, atomic level details.

 <><>image of timeline with inset<><>